sebastiencarceles/company_form_autocomplete/README.md

 This is a sample project to demonstrate how to automatically fill in a company form thanks to [Companydata.co](https://www.companydata.co).

 This is a Rails 5 application.
+You can [test the live demo](https://company-form-autocomplete.herokuapp.com/).

 Feel free to fork, reuse, copy, redistribute...
-Anything usefull for you.
+Anything useful for you.

 # Dependencies